Dhole: Conservation

 In India, the dhole is protected under Schedule 2 of the Wildlife Protection Act, 1972.
 The creation of reserves under Project Tiger provided some protection for dhole populations sympatric with tigers.
 In 2014, the Indian government sanctioned its first dhole conservation breeding centre at the Indira Gandhi Zoological Park (IGZP) in Visakhapatnam.
 The dhole has been protected in Russia since 1974, though it is vulnerable to poison left out for wolves.
 In China, the animal is listed as a category II protected species under the Chinese wildlife protection act of 1988.
 In Cambodia, the dhole is protected from all hunting, while conservation laws in Vietnam limit extraction and utilisation.

 In 2016, the Korean company Sooam Biotech was reported to be attempting to clone the dhole using dogs as surrogate mothers to help conserve the species.

 In culture and literature

 Three dhole-like animals are featured on the coping stone of the Bharhut stupa dating from 100 BC.
 They are shown waiting by a tree, with a woman or spirit trapped up it, a scene reminiscent of dholes treeing tigers.
-The animal's fearsome reputation in India is reflected by the number of pejorative names it possesses in Hindi, which variously translate as "red devil", "devil dog", "jungle devil", or "hound of Kali".
+Its fearsome reputation in India is reflected by the number of pejorative names it possesses in Hindi, which variously translate as "red devil", "devil dog", "jungle devil", or "hound of Kali".

 Leopold von Schrenck had trouble obtaining dhole specimens during his exploration of Amurland, as the local Gilyaks greatly feared the species.
 This fear and superstition was not, however, shared by neighbouring Tungusic peoples.
-It was speculated that this differing attitude towards the dhole was due to the Tungusic people's more nomadic, hunter-gatherer lifestyle.
+It was speculated that this differing attitude towards the dhole was due to the Tungusic peoples' more nomadic, hunter-gatherer lifestyle.

-Dholes appear in Rudyard Kipling's Red Dog, where they are portrayed as aggressive and bloodthirsty animals which descend from the Deccan Plateau into the Seeonee Hills inhabited by Mowgli and his adopted wolf pack to cause carnage among the jungle's denizens.
-They are described as living in packs numbering hundreds of individuals, and that even Shere Khan and Hathi make way for them when they descend into the jungle.
-The dholes are despised by the wolves because of their destructiveness, their habit of not living in dens and the hair between their toes.
-With Mowgli and Kaa's help, the Seeonee wolf pack manages to wipe out the dholes by leading them through bee hives and torrential waters before finishing off the rest in battle.